Randomized Black-Box PIT for Small Depth +-Regular Non-commutative Circuits: Black-Box PIT for Circuits

-As each $Q_{ij}$ polynomial can be computed by a $\Sigma\Pi^*\Sigma$ circuit of size bounded by $s$, it is natural to try to use the PIT results that exist for $\Sigma\Pi^*\Sigma$ circuits.
-In \cite{AJMR19}, it was shown that there is a small substitution automaton that transforms the polynomial into a commutative polynomial while preserving non-zeroness.
-We can try to transform each $Q_{ij}$ polynomial into a commutative polynomial using the result of \cite{AJMR19}.
-This approach presents two issues. \begin{enumerate} \item As explained in the proof outline, one would have to identify the \emph{boundary} between $Q_{ij}$ and $Q_{i,j+1}$ (i.e., the position at which $Q_{ij}$ ends and $Q_{i,j+1}$ begins), for any $i \in [s], j \in [D_2-1]$. \item We need to ensure that the resulting commutative polynomial is non-zero because the same commutative variables appearing in different transformed $Q_{ij}$ polynomials get mixed (i.e., exponents of the same variable appearing at different transformed $Q_{ij}$ polynomials are added). \end{enumerate} As the degree of $Q_{ij}$ could be exponential in $s$, it is not feasible to detect the \emph{boundary} by counting.
+\end{enumerate} As the degree of $Q_{ij}$ could be exponential in $s$, it is not feasible to detect the \emph{boundary} by counting.
 So we \emph{guess} the boundary using a substitution automaton.
 The two states $q_{s-2}$ and $q_{s-1}$ of the substitution automaton given in Figure \ref{fig1} guess the boundary between $Q_{ij}$ and $Q_{i,j+1}$.
 We need two states for guessing the boundary.
 This is because in \cite{AJMR19}, it was proved that for polynomials computed by the $\Sigma\Pi^*\Sigma$ circuits, there is a small index set $I$ such that if we consider all linear forms appearing at positions indexed by $I$ as n.c. and rest as commutative then non-zeroness is preserved.
 Depending on whether the position of the last linear form is part of $I$ or not, the automaton is either in state $q_{s-2}$ or $q_{s-1}$, respectively.

 We consider the output of the substitution automaton given in Figure \ref{fig1} on the n.c. polynomial $f$.
 The $s \times s$ substitution matrix $\mathbf{M_{x_i}}$ for each variable $x_i$ is defined from Figure \ref{fig1}, as follows: